2i2c-org/team-roles-geekbot-sweep/README.md

 - `USERGROUP_NAMES`: The name of the Slack usergroup to list members of, e.g., `meeting-facilitators` or `support-stewards`.
   Multiple usergroups can be provided by separating them with a comma.
-- `CURRENT_SUPPORT_STEWARD`: The Slack display name of the team member currently serving in the Support Steward role (i.e. for more than two weeks)
+- `CURRENT_SUPPORT_STEWARD`: The Slack display name of the team member currently serving in the Support Steward role (i.e. for more than one week)
-- `INCOMING_SUPPORT_STEWARD`: The Slack display name of the team member most recently taking up service in the Support Steward role (i.e. for less than two weeks)
+- `INCOMING_SUPPORT_STEWARD`: The Slack display name of the team member most recently taking up service in the Support Steward role (i.e. for less than one week)
 - `STANDUP_MANAGER`: This is the Slack display name of the team member who created `geekbot_api_token.json` and will be added to all standups.
   This role is required since Geekbot only offers personal API keys and the script won't be able to see any exisitng standups that the owner of the key is not a member of.
   :fire: **If you are changing this role, you will need to recreate `geekbot_api_token.json`.** :fire: